ugultopu/Ruby-on-Rails-Tutorial---Chapters-1-and-2/README.md

 `ANSWER.md` file is located either on the root of the project directory, or in a folder named `EXERCISE_ANSWER`, which is on the root of the project directory.

+You can also find my notes about the places that I find particularly important in the tutorial in a file named [NOTES.md][Notes].

 [Ruby on Rails Tutorial]: https://www.railstutorial.org/book
+[Notes]: NOTES.md